home-assistant-libs/zwave-js-server-python/scripts/README.md

 #### Events to Replay (optional)

 `zwave-js` events can be replayed on the server once a client has connected to the server instance and started listening to emulate things happening on the network.
-These events can be provided initially at runtime via a JSON file, but the server also has an endpoint `/replay` that can be POSTed to in order to add events to the replay queue.
+These events can be provided initially at runtime via a JSON file, but the server also has a [`/replay` endpoint](#replay-endpoint) that can be POSTed to in order to add events to the replay queue.

-Command results can be recorded from a live network using the library's Client class (see the Recording section)
+Command results can be recorded from a live network using the library's Client class (see the [Recording section](#recording-events-and-commandscommand-responses) for more details)

 ##### Limitations